fraMade/MD_ligand_receptor/README.md

 GROMACS library offers the `trjconv` command to partition the trajectory every 10 picoseconds from the *start timestamp* until the *end timestamp*; both must be specified in picoseconds.
 To identify the ligand's atoms inside the pdb an identifier is needed (e.g. *\"EHD\"*) , submit it with the `-l` option.

-All the registered interactions will be stored in CSV and JSON files inside the folder *"results"* at the end of the given output path.
+All the registered interactions will be stored both in CSV and JSON files inside the folder *"results"* at the end of the given output path.

 The data pipeline script  `MD-Ligand-Receptor.py` can be launched through the command line.
 #### Examples

-Most MPI programs can be run with the command **mpiexec**.
+For **NON-HPC enviroments**, most MPI programs can be run with the command **mpiexec**.
 Running the script via command line looks like:

     mpiexec -n 5 python MD-Ligand-Receptor.py -s ./md_example/molecular_dynamics.tpr -f ./md_example/molecular_dynamics.xtc -b 0 -e 100 -l EHD

-Running the script in HPC environments that use Slurm as scheduler may require the following command:
+Running the script in **HPC environments that use Slurm** as scheduler may require the following command:

     srun -A account_X -p partition_X -n 5 python MD-Ligand-Receptor.py -s ./md_example/molecular_dynamics.tpr -f ./md_example/molecular_dynamics.xtc -b 0 -e 100 -l EHD

-Use the recommended command for your environment to run MPI jobs and specify the number of processes; note that to reduce execution time adjust the number of workers proportionally to the difference between start and end time frames.
+Use the recommended command for your environment to run MPI jobs and specify the number of processes (-n  mpiexec/srun option); note that to reduce execution time adjust the number of workers proportionally to the difference between start and end time frames.
+The option -s sets the path to the system topology file (.tpr), the option -f sets the path to the trajectory file (.xtc), -b (begin) and -e (end) set respectively the first and the last timestamp used to extract interaction data from the trajectory, -l option set the Ligand identifier in PDB file. -A and -p options are needed with a Slurm enviroment to set the account and the queue partition used.

 After launch the program will create a "**work**" folder; here each worker will create its own folder where it will store its data.
 After completion a "**result**" folder will be created where all the final interaction data will be saved.
 The "work" folder will be automatically deleted in case of a successful termination.

 ---
 #### Restart
-Since many schedulers in HPC enviroments may interrupt a program after a limited amount of time, we offer the option to **limit the execution time** and save the progress.
-The analysis can be restarted by using the same command with the option [-r].
+Since many schedulers in HPC enviroments may interrupt a program after a limited amount of time (each partition queue has its own setted maximum wall time), we offer the option to **limit the execution time** and save the progress.
+The analysis can be restarted by using the same command plus the option [-r].

 This command will restart the execution of the previous example if time limit was reached.